 This project may be done independently or in teams of two.
 We hope that teams will implement more sophisticated techniques and/or do more experimentation and testing, but we would not be surprised to see an ambitious singleton win the contest - the sky's the limit with this project.

 Late Policy: All assignments and projects are due at 11:59pm on the due date.
 Each assignment and project may be turned in up to 24 hours late for a 10% penalty and up to 48 hours late for a 30% penalty.
 No assignments or projects will be accepted more than 48 hours late.
-Students have five free late days they may use over the quarter to turn in work late with no penalty: five 24-hour periods, no pro-rating.
+Students have four free late days they may use over the quarter to turn in work late with no penalty: four 24-hour periods, no pro-rating.
 This late policy is enforced without exception.
 If you are working as a pair, each late day is taken from both students.

 Honor Code: Under the Honor Code at Stanford, you are expected to